UDerangell/ModeDrills/README.md

 - Applet requires an old browser and JDK.
 Works on Windows XP.
 - Rubric.htm is the entry point

 - javac UdmtModeDrill.java
+- Move class files and gif files to subdirectory named Java